skshohagmiah/QuadDB/sdks/README.md

-# GoMsg SDKs
+# fluxdl SDKs

-Client libraries for connecting to GoMsg Docker containers in multiple programming languages.
+Client libraries for connecting to fluxdl Docker containers in multiple programming languages.

 📖 **For complete installation instructions, see [INSTALLATION.md](../INSTALLATION.md)**